tonnoz/mind-drone/README.md

 Mind drone

 ## What is this?
-A simple [Express](https://expressjs.com/) application that allows you to interact with a ar-drone 2.0 with your mind (through a Neurosky EEG compatibile headset)
+A simple [Express](https://expressjs.com/) application that allows you to interact with a ar-drone 2.0 with your mind (through a Neurosky EEG compatibile headset).